unsik6/CUDA_BY_EXAMPLE/README.md

 ### 1. enum cudaError
 - The flag that means CUDA error types.
-	> 0: cudaSuccess: The API call returned with no errors.
+	> 0: cudaSuccess: The API call returned with no errors. <br/>
-	> 1: cudaErrorInvalidValue: This indicates that one or more of the parameters passed to the API call is not within an acceptable range of values.
+	> 1: cudaErrorInvalidValue: This indicates that one or more of the parameters passed to the API call is not within an acceptable range of values.<br/>
-	> 2: cudaErrorMemoryAllocation: The API call failed because it was unable to allocate enough memory to perform the requested operation.
+	> 2: cudaErrorMemoryAllocation: The API call failed because it was unable to allocate enough memory to perform the requested operation.<br/>
-	>
+	> <br/>
 	> etc...

 <br/>